-Confession: I’ve never loved blueberry muffins (mostly because to me, fresh blueberries > cooked blueberries).
+Confession: I’ve never loved blueberry muffins.
+To me, fresh blueberries > cooked blueberries.
 I embarked on this bake off mostly because it was highly requested, and I know blueberry season is imminent!

-But surprisingly, after trying 12 blueberry muffin recipes, I found quite a few I liked.
-I discovered that my ideal muffin is light and cakey, slightly on the drier side, not too tangy, and with fewer blueberries (I know I’m probably in the minority here).
-As usual, I’ll break down each recipe below to help you find your ideal blueberry muffin!
+Surprisingly, after trying 12 blueberry muffin recipes, I found quite a few I liked.
+My ideal muffin is light and cakey, slightly on the drier side, not too tangy, and with fewer blueberries.
+As usual, I’ll break down each recipe below to help you find your ideal blueberry muffin recipe!

 - 25 total tasters